Hammit/MtgDb/README.md

 Downloading card information from [The Gatherer](http://gatherer.wizards.com/ "The Gatherer") can take a long time.
 Be prepared to wait a while when creating the db.

+## Misc
+* Schema for the Db is in sql/cards.schema.sql
+* bundle exec bin/mtg_db help

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/mtg_db/fork )